merge/skulls/README.md

 When building, testing and doing a release here, we always try to upload our result to coreboot's [board status project](https://www.coreboot.org/Supported_Motherboards).

+## Why does this work?
+On the X230, there are 2 physical "BIOS" chips.
+The "upper" 4MB one holds the actual bios we can generate using coreboot, and the "lower" 8MB one holds the rest that you can [modify yourself once](#flashing-for-the-first-time), if you like, but strictly speaking, you don't need to touch it at all.
+What's this "rest"?
+Mainly a tiny binary used by the Ethernet card and the Intel Management Engine.